-Image Above: Acute high grade MCL Tear ( pink arrow) with retraction of fibres ( blue arrows).
+Image Above: Acute high grade MCL Tear (Pink arrow) with retraction of fibres ( blue arrows).

 Image Above: 8/12 later thick scar tissue has formed at site of previous high grade tear.
 Healed MCL is much thicker than a normal MCL which is the clue to it having been previously torn.

 Image Above: Different patient.
-Markedly thickened and scarred MCL (blue arrows) from previous trauma.
+Markedly thickened and scarred MCL(Blue arrows)from previous trauma.

-Sometimes there is a very pronounced scarring of ligamentous injury and rather than just thickening of the ligament, there is marked almost mass like hypertophic scar formation at and around the ligament site which at times can involve adjacent tendons.
+Sometimes there is a very pronounced scarring of ligamentous injury and rather than just thickening of the ligament, there is marked almost mass like hypertrophic scar formation at and around the ligament site which at times can involve adjacent tendons.

-Image Above: Severe hypertrophic scar formation superficial fibres deltoid ligament (blue arrows thick intermediate signal structure) with encasement of adjacent tendons.
+Image Above: Severe hypertrophic scar formation superficial fibres deltoid ligament (Blue arrows thick intermediate signal structure) with encasement of adjacent tendons.

 Tearing of retinacula is more commonly seen at the ankle.
 Again a previously torn retinaculum will be thickened and ill defined compared to a normal retinaculum which is usually thin and well defined.

-Image Above: Previously torn extensor retinaculum of ankle which is now markedly thickened and irregular (blue arrows).
-Normal extensor retinaculum (pink arrows).
+Image Above: Previously torn extensor retinaculum of ankle which is now markedly thickened and irregular (Blue arrows).
+Normal extensor retinaculum (Pink arrows).

 #radedasia #mri #mskmri #radiology